asankov/the-practice-of-programming/chapter-2/2.8-trees/README.md

 This means that with this amount of data, the iterative function is ~33% faster than the recursive one.
 However, these results are not to be taken as conclusive, because the amount of data we test it is really small, and I suspect that the way we measure time is not entirely accurate as well.

+#### Exercise 2.12.
+Use in-order traversal to create a sort routine.
+What time complexity does it have?
+Under what conditions might it behave poorly?
+How does its performance compare to our quicksort and a library version?

+*Answer:* The implementation can be found at [`sort.c`](sort.c).
+The time complexity should be *O(log n)*, however, in the end, all elements need to be traversed, so that they can be printed(written), so that leeds me to think the complexity would be *O(n)*.
+The performance depends on the structure of the tree.
+For a properly structured tree it should always perform in the same manner.
+TODO: execute a proper performance tests againts the list quicksort.